How text mining is improving business performance

 - Surveys & Reviews:

 Whether it’s through reviews on social media or emails, or market research surveys, a smart text analytics API can recognize and categorize the topics and themes thanks to its machine-learned training.
 Open-ended questions that have verbose and sometimes cryptic answers in surveys can lead to inaccurate analysis if done manually because of human error and bias.
 A text analytic solution, on the other hand, uses techniques such as natural language processing (NLP) and aspect-based sentiment analysis to ensure that different aspects and themes present in a single review are all taken into account.
-This case study demonstrates exactly how surveys can be leveraged to the best with text analysis.

 - Voice of the Employee & Recruitment:

 Finding the right candidate to hire can be made easy with text mining.
 It can go through thousands of records in a recruitment database to find the right candidate using keyword analysis.
 Ensuring that your star employees are happy at work means you can significantly reduce your employee attrition rate.
 Using voice of the employee (VoE) feedback programs including voice, chat, and video platforms throughout the employee journey can give you valuable insights on how to ensure a nurturing work environment, and deep employee-employer engagement.

 The best in the industry in speed and accuracy, Repustate’s text analysis tool is also powered by sophisticated video AI.
 It can be customized for sentiment rules no matter what industry your company is in.
 We have been doing this for more than a decade, which means our corpus for different industries is formidable.